naviprotocol/navi-sdk/README.md

 For the latest updates and detailed information on how to interact with the NaviSDK contract, please refer to the [Navi Protocol Developer Docs](https://naviprotocol.gitbook.io/navi-protocol-developer-docs/how-to-interact-with-the-contract/navi-sdk).
 ## Introduction

-The NaviSDK Client provides a set of tools for interacting with sui blockchain networks, specifically designed for handling transactions, accounts, and smart contracts in a streamlined and efficient manner.
+The NaviSDK Client provides a set of tools for interacting with ***Sui*** blockchain networks, specifically designed for handling transactions, accounts, and smart contracts in a streamlined and efficient manner.
 This documentation covers the setup, account management, and transaction handling within the NaviSDK ecosystem.

 ## Getting Started